 The multi-year development plan illustrates the projected housing projects for at least the next 10 years.
-The current housing provincial approved beneficiary waiting list is 8 200.
-The current approved registered waiting list together with unregistered households and backyard dwellers are ±10 250.
+The current housing provincial approved beneficiary waiting list is 8 396.
+An additional estimate of 150 people are not registered on the waiting list database.